 VIC – The mentee applicant must be an admitted lawyer, or a graduate undertaking their traineeship, or practical legal training.

-WA – The mentee applicant must be a penultimate/final year law student, a law graduate, a graduate undertaking their traineeship, or practical legal training, or an admitted lawyer.
+WA – The mentee applicant must be a final year law student, a law graduate, a graduate undertaking their traineeship, or practical legal training, or an admitted lawyer.

-The AALA Mentoring Program Committee will review all applications and forward suitable expressions of interest to prospective mentors for consideration.
-Successful candidates will be notified by the AALA Mentoring Program Committee by no later than 8 February 2019.
+The AALA Mentoring Program Committee for each State will review all applications and forward suitable expressions of interest to prospective mentors for consideration.
+Successful candidates will be notified by the AALA Mentoring Program Committee by no later than 22 April 2020.

-An event will be held on Thursday 21 February 2019 from 6.00pm to 8.00pm at each State office of Herbert Smith Freehills.
+The date for the Program launch event will be confirmed but is envisaged as being in late April 2020 / early May 2020 at each State office of Herbert Smith Freehills.
 This will give mentees a chance to meet with their mentors.

 Mentors are drawn from the middle to senior ranks of the legal profession and include judges, senior and junior barristers, partners and senior associates of law firms, experienced sole practitioners and in-house legal counsel of large corporations.